A Place Called Today

 A Place Called Today is a 1972 American drama film written and directed by Don Schain.
 The film stars J. Herbert Kerr Jr., Lana Wood, Cheri Caffaro, Richard Smedley, Timothy Brown and Peter Carew.
 The film was released on June 7, 1972, by Embassy Pictures.
+The film is also known as City in Fear.

 Plot

+During a political campaign for mayor elections in an American town, white and black militants attack each other violently, leading to the kidnapping of Cindy, the mistress of one of the candidates.